semantic mesh

 - System components: Generated and managed by the weave process, not intended for user modification

-- User components: Directly modifiable by users (current snapshot, README.md, CHANGELOG.md)
+- User components: Directly modifiable by users (default snapshot, README.md, CHANGELOG.md)

 - The weave process maintains system components and generates missing required flows